kgorlen/EVBilling/README.md

 ## Merged Circuits

 Merged Circuits are used to monitor chargers powered by multiple phases.
-The name of a merged circuit must match the names of all circuits merged to create it.
+Recommended practice is to use the same circuit name, without the kW rating or comment, for all circuits merged to create a Merged Circuit.
+For example, if Circuits 1 and 2 are merged to create a Merged Circuit named `PWS-405-P14 8.5kW
+#14,16 (Tesla Gen3, measured Feb., 2025)`, Circuits 1 and 2 should be named
+`PWS-405-P14`.

 # **evbilling** SETTINGS